Elyse Watkins, DMSc, PA-C, DFAAPA, NCMP

 Upon entering the specialty of total joint arthroplasty, PAs are trained to identify the most common complications associated with joint replacement and revision surgery, including prosthetic joint infections.
 This case report identifies an unusual diagnosis that presented in a total knee arthroplasty revision patient.
 While her symptoms mimicked that of a septic joint, she was found to have an atypical presentation of Burkitt’s Lymphoma, a life-threatening condition for which timely diagnosis is imperative in achieving successful remission.
 In the case of unexpected diagnoses, or zebras, clinical prowess in obtaining and updating medical history proves to be essential in the timely re-direction of patient care.

 Mayo JL.
 A Difficult Diagnosis: What is causing this patient’s skin breakdown?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.